GLOE Youth & Family

 Letter from the Directors:

-GLOE - GLBT Outreach & Engagement
+GLOE - Kurlander Program for GLBT Outreach & Engagement

 Welcome!
 First, we want to start off with a definition of "families."
 Or rather, a lack of one.
 We believe families come in so many beautiful forms that if we tried to define who we mean, we'd be leaving out too many of ourselves and other people we want around.
-At GLOE Youth & Family Programs, we know families are made up of people who care about each other - they are younger or older, have kids or don't, are married or not, and many other combinations.
+At GLOE Youth & Family Programs, we know families are made up of people who care about each other - they are younger or older, have kids or don't have kids, are married or not, and many other combinations.

 If you want to be part of our programs that are geared towards LGBT youth and families, you are welcome.